nishanb/Github-Profile-View-Telegram-Notifier/README.md

 docker run -d -p 80:5000 -e USER_CHAT_ID=<id> -e BOT_TOKEN=<token> github-view-notifier:latest
 ```

-Now to access the webhook go to browser or postman and write http://localhost:80/github
+Now to access the webhook go to browser or postman and paste url http://localhost/github

-## Deploy
--
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.